Love 'em or hate 'em, using a computer is an essential part of working as a GP.

 Meanwhile, here is a download to place under the noses of any defaulting practices.

-If you're feeling brave*, you may fancy getting yourself a NHS email account.
-All GPs are eligible for one, regardless of whether you're a partner, locum or salaried, and is an essential requirement for your practise as a GP in the NHS.
+All GPs are eligible for an NHS email account, regardless of whether you're a partner, locum or salaried, and is an essential requirement for your practise as a GP in the NHS.
 Either ask the IT person in a practice that you get on well with to 'sponsor' you, but failing that your CCG, or its equivalent, is under obligation to issue you with one.

 Don't take no for an answer, and explain that you need it to access certain courses such as online safeguarding training, for NHS appraisal (in many cases) as an appraisee, and as a GP to pass information securely about patients.

 If they still refuse, ask for their name and the name of their supervisor, and read them this:

 "I have made a record of your details and your refusal to supply me with a secure NHS email address that is an essential requirement as a NHS GP to transmit patient-identifiable information.
 I need to be pass this information on to my appraiser, and to your organisation's Caldicott Guardian, so that I can personally ensure that all information governance issues relating to your refusal have been recorded".

 Then give them your phone number to call you back should new information come to light...